permezel/zwi/README.md

    ./zwi.py gui --help
    ./zwi.py gui

-The `gui` function pops up a window representing a desire to write more code.
+The `gui` function pops up a window displaying data from the local database copy of the Zwift `followers` and `followees` tables.

-Using the Zwift user login information provided (see below) the followers list is obtained and stored locally in a database.
-Currently, the list is not refreshed.
-Working on it.
+Key Bingings (for OSX):
+    CMD-1  Switch to `followers` table.
+    CMD-2  Switch to `followees` table.
+    CMD-n  Move to next entry.
+    CMD-p  Move to previous entry.
+    CMD-q  Quit

 ## Followees